suborbital/docs/website/docs/se2/get-started.md

 ## Connect your application

-Now that you've set up Compute and created your first function, you can use [Compute's APIs](./using-api.md) to start integrating functions into your application.
+Now that you've set up SE2 and created your first function, you can use [SE2's APIs](./using-api.md) to start integrating functions into your application.